1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The process: The eight managers who run this fund like to buy stocks that are out of favor and are willing to wait for a turnaround: A bet the managers made on Hewlett-Packard more than a decade ago paid off in a big way after HP split into two entities in late 2015.

-The track record: The longest-tenured stock fund in the Kip 25, D&C is often out of sync with the market.
-But its long-term record is solid, and the fund clocked the market over the past year.
+The track record: The longest-tenured stock fund in the Kip 25, D&C is occasionally out of sync with the market.
+But its long-term record is solid, and the fund turned in a respectable gain over the past year.

 1-Year Return: 28.6%